aurelia/aurelia/docs/user-docs/getting-to-know-aurelia/components/bindable-properties/bindable-coercion.md

 Without any setter for the `@bindable` num we might end up with the string `'42'` as the value for `num` in `MyEl`.
 You can write a setter to coerce the value.

-However, it is bit annoying to write a setter for every `@bindable`s.
+However, it is bit annoying to write setters for every `@bindable`s.
 To address this issue, Aurelia2 supports type coercion.
 This means that because of the type-coercion you will never end up with values of unexpected types for the `@bindable`s.